iorkua/filenoGen/CSV_IMPORTER_README.md

 --csv PATH              Path to CSV file (default: FileNos_PRO.csv) --control-tag TAG       Control tag for tracking (default: PROD)
 ```

+### Preparing 1k CSV Chunks

+- Keep the header row in every slice so the importer can map columns correctly.
+- Stay at or below 1,000 data rows per file; uploads above the limit are rejected.
+- Name chunks descriptively (for example `filenos_part01.csv`, `filenos_part02.csv`) to make queue tracking easier.
+- Uploaded files are stored under `uploads/` until processed; successful jobs keep their metrics so you have an audit trail.

 ## CSV File Format